Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Conclusions

 Overall, we confirm that both stellar rotation and supernova prescriptions have a crucial impact on the mass function of BHs.
 This result provides a key to interpret future gravitational-wave data and to constrain stellar evolution and CCSN mechanisms.

-\acknowledgments MM acknowledges financial support by the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+\acknowledgments We thank the anonymous referee for their careful reading of our manuscript and useful comments.
+MM acknowledges financial support by the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 MS acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie-Sklodowska-Curie grant agreement No. 794393.
 We acknowledge financial support from MIUR through Progetto Premiale 'FIGARO'.